mrkkrp/markkarpov.com/tutorial/exceptions.md

 5. Two more marks (or “frames” in the terminology of the above-mentioned paper) are necessary: one for `block` and another one for `unblock`.
 When execution passes either of these, masking state changes accordingly.
-   There are also some rules for the purpose of keeping the evaluation stack from growing unnecessarily, but we will not include them here.
+   There are also some rules for keeping the evaluation stack from growing unnecessarily, but we will not include them here.

 6. `throwTo` simply places an exception in the queue of target thread then blocks till the exception is delivered.

-## Lifting exception-related functionality
+## Lifting the exception-related functionality

-The functions from the `Control.Exception` module (which we advise to examine on your own too, it is well documented) cover all the needs we might have dealing with exceptions.
+The functions from the `Control.Exception` module (which we advise to examine on your own too, it is well documented) cover all needs we might have while dealing with exceptions.
 However, they only work in the `IO` monad.
-That is a sane choice for the module from the `base` package as lifting of these functions into arbitrary monad stacks is not always straightforward, and `base` cannot depend on [`transformers`][transformers].
+That is a sane choice for a module in the `base` package as lifting of these functions into arbitrary monad stacks is not always straightforward, and `base` cannot depend on [`transformers`][transformers].

 In this section, we are going to look at the [`exceptions`][exceptions] package first.
 Then we will consider a somewhat more flexible but